Keyword Cannibalization: An SEO Analysis Guide

 Keyword Cannibalization: A Quick Overview of What It Is

 Keyword cannibalization in SEO is like a plot twist straight out of “Hannibal,” where instead of eating brains, your website devours its own SEO potential.
 Picture this: You’ve meticulously crafted content for your website, with each page targeting specific keywords to attract search engine traffic.
 But uh-oh, here lies the Will Graham encephalitis problem.
 It’s when multiple pages on your site compete for the same keyword, confusing search engines and diluting your ranking power.
-Leaving you with some crappy outcomes that will affect your website negatively.
+Leaving you with some crap outcomes that will affect your website negatively.

 I would tell you to imagine Hannibal Lecter battling his own hunger for brains.
 However, I am scared that you might run the other way for the not-a-pretty-sight imagery.
 Similarly, when your pages use or opt for the same keyword, it confuses search engines.
 Something that makes it harder for them to determine which page to rank for that keyword.